 The aircraft has to be at all times operates within its limitations specified in the current version of the AFM or in the OM in case that is more restrictive.

-The weighing is carried out by any Approved Maintenance OrganizationAll aircrafts are weight by the CAMO.
+The weighing is carried out by any Approved Maintenance Organization.
 They weighing report is official and remains on board the aircraft.
 Any modification to the aircraft resulting in a weight change will produce a re-weighing of the aircraft.

 The dry operating mass consists of: